TelluricDeckay/telluricdeckay/README.md

     cargo build --release
     make install

-If '<dir>' is /usr, the binary will be installed to /usr/games, the data into /usr/share/...
+If `<dir>` is /usr, the binary will be installed to /usr/games, the data into /usr/share/...

 To install without root privileges, try one of these when running